ryzy/vc-typo3-neos/README.md

 ## Deploying to DigitalOcean

-In the separate branch [digital-ocean](https://github.com/ryzy/vc-typo3/tree/digital-ocean) of this repo, you'll find Vagrant file configured to deploy this setup to [DigitalOcean.com](https://www.digitalocean.com/?refcode=58af8bab822f)
+This part describes how to deploy this setup to [DigitalOcean.com](https://www.digitalocean.com/?refcode=58af8bab822f).
+After `vagrant up --provider=digital_ocean` you'll have up & running droplet there, provisioned and ready to use, as you'd have it locally.

+Detailed instruction and config options are available on [vagrant-digitalocean](https://github.com/smdahlen/vagrant-digitalocean) plugin page.
+Below is the short version.

 #### Usage

-Detailed instruction and config options are available on [vagrant-digitalocean](https://github.com/smdahlen/vagrant-digitalocean) plugin page.

-Short version:

-1. Provide your Client ID and API key (grab them from DigitalOcean Control Panel, API section) into `provider.client_id` and `provider.api_key` respectively.
+1. Provide your Client ID and API key (grab them from DigitalOcean Control Panel, API section) into Vagrant file options, `provider.client_id` and `provider.api_key` respectively.

 2. Optionally configure other parameters, like size, region etc.